GovLab/noi2/DEPLOYING.md

 DEBUG: False
 GA_TRACKING_CODE: <Google Analytics tracking code>
 SECRET_KEY: <Encryption key for this deployment, `cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 32 | head -n 1` in shell will work>
+ADMINS:
+  - admin@example.org
+  - <Other emails to send error reports to>
   ```

   * Some of these credentials can be obtained from prior installations.